-The program recognizes faculty whose academic leadership with regard to students extends beyond the classroom.
-The mentors, each nominated by an Ashland student, were presented an engraved silver plate at the event held in John C. Myers Convocation Center.
+2/8/13 ASHLAND, Ohio - Eight Ashland University faculty members were honored during the University’s 27th annual Academic Mentor Awards recognition ceremony held Feb.
+1. The program recognizes faculty whose academic leadership with regard to students extends beyond the classroom.
+The mentors, each nominated by an Ashland student were presented an engraved silver plate at the event held in John C. Myers Convocation Center.

 Friends, colleagues and family members attended the luncheon, joined by members of Ashland’s administration and Board of Trustees.
 Provost Dr. Frank Pettigrew welcomed the guests and presided over the event, while President Dr. Frederick Finks commended the award recipients and the students who nominated them.

-Dr. Jeffrey Russell, interim dean of the Dauch College of Business and Economics; Dr. James Van Keuren, dean of the Schar College of Education; Dr. Dawn Weber, dean of the College of Arts and Sciences; and Sue Heimann, vice president for Student Affairs, presented the awards.
+Dr. Jeffrey Russell, dean of the Dauch College of Business and Economics; Dr. Dawn Weber, dean of the College of Arts and Sciences; Dr. James Van Keuren, dean of the Schar College of Education; Faye Grund, interim dean of the Schar College of Nursing and Health Sciences; and Gary Courtright, academic affairs committee chair, presented the awards.

 Students nominated faculty and staff members using the criteria of: history of their relationship, how they benefited academically, how their personal development has been enhanced by their mentor and what impact the mentor has had on the student’s progress at the University.
-Selections were made by the Academic Affairs Committee of the Ashland University Board of Trustees solely from the information included on the nomination forms.
+Selections were made by the Academic Affairs Committee of the Ashland University Board of Trustees from the information included in the nomination letters.

 In nominating the recipients of this year’s Mentor Awards, the students wrote one-page essays about their mentors.
 Passages from these essays were distributed at the luncheon.